Join us for the 2015 Civil War Century. Registration will open 6/3/15.

-On Saturday Sept.
-6, 2014 in Thurmont, Maryland the Baltimore Bicycling Club's Civil War Century will take place.
-This 14th Annual Cycling Event has grown and grown over the years.
+In September 2015 the Baltimore Bicycling Club will hold the Civil War Century in Thurmont, Maryland.
+This 15th Annual Cycling Event has grown and grown over the years.
 In 2007 there were so many riders that registration since 2008 is limited to 1600 riders.
 In June 2012, Bicycling Magazine featured the Civil War Century in it's Fun 100s (View the Article).
-So, if you want to participate this year register early.
+So, if you want to participate register early.
 All registrations must be completed by adults 18 or older.
 All children under 18 must be accompanied at the event by a responsible adult.
-This is the event that has everything -- famous historical sites, low traffic roads, breathtaking scenery, and well marked routes.
+This is the event that has everything -- famous historical sites, low traffic roads, breathtaking scenery, and plenty of climbing along well marked routes.
 The Civil War Century is an event with five different routes that are designed for different ability levels and are described below.
-The 25 mile Covered Bridge Quarter Century for beginners and those that don't ride long and hilly rides up to the 102 mile Civil War Century which is intended for experienced, well trained cyclists that have done at least a couple of centuries already.
+The 25 mile Covered Bridge Quarter Century for beginners and those that don't ride long and hilly rides up to the 100+ mile Civil War Century which is intended for experienced, well trained cyclists that have done at least a couple of centuries already.
 Also, see the "Event Support" page for more details about the event.
-For the history buff, you can visit Crampton's Gap, South Mountain, Antietam (Sorry, due to a bridge being closed, we will not be going by Antietam) and/or Gettysburg battlefield sites.
+For the history buff, you can visit Crampton's Gap, South Mountain, Antietam and/or Gettysburg battlefield sites.
 You'll see all four if you elect to ride the full century.

 A Ride for Everyone -- We offer five rides ranging from long and mountainous to short and rolling.
 All routes are well marked, cue sheets are provided and maps are available at the rest stops.
 Which ever route you choose, you will be cycling through some of the most beautiful countryside east of the Mississippi.
 To insure our ability to continue hosting this event, you MUST also commit to riding responsibly and obeying all traffic laws.
-There will be increased scrutiny of our event this year by local authorities.
+There has been increased scrutiny of our event in recent years by local authorities.
 NOTE: Check-in for registered riders begins at 7:00 AM for the longer distance riders and continues through 10:30 AM for riders on the shorter routes.

 Civil War Century (102 miles) -- Our most popular but very challenging route visits all three Civil War battlefields offering breathtaking mountain vistas along the way.
-(Sorry, due to a bridge being closed, we will not be going by Antietam) This hilly ride has about 10,816 feet of climbing with four mountain climbs and lots of up and down in between.
+This hilly ride has about 10,816 feet of climbing with four mountain climbs and lots of up and down in between.
 This is a difficult ride.
 You must commit to training for this event.
 It should not be your first century.
 But, if you do get tired, you can bail out at 65 miles, skipping Gettysburg (and the last mountain climb) in favor of a scenic nine-mile descent back to the start/finish.
-There will actually be three detours for the 2014 Civil War Century.
-Due to Main Street being closed in Myersville, a bridge being closed in Sharpsburg and Boonsboro Day going on in Boonsboro, the route will bypass all three towns.
-We really like the new route as it keeps you in the country and away from traffic.
-There is a good chance these changes will become permenant.
 (View Civil War Century Map See instructions below)

 Gettysburg Three-quarter Century (75 miles) -- This route is for those who want a more challenging ride to Gettysburg, but who don't want to tackle the full century.
 With about 8,060 feet of climbing, you'll scale three mountains en route to the battlefield.
 If you get tired, don't worry -- you can avoid the last big climb and bail out at the 37 miles, cruising nine miles mostly downhill back to the start/finish.
 (View Gettysburg Three-quarter Century Map See instructions below)